anirudhs1010/Math/README.md

 # Math
-Problems in Alcumus from AOPS covering basic number theory and combinatorics Will also include interesting probability problems
+Problems in Alcumus from AOPS covering basic number theory and combinatorics.
+Will also include interesting probability problems